ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Download the UFS SRW Application Code
 =====================================
 The SRW Application source code is publicly available on GitHub and can be run in a container or locally, depending on user preference.
 The SRW Application relies on a variety of components detailed in the :ref:`Components Chapter <Components>` of this User's Guide.
 Users must (1) clone the UFS SRW Application umbrella repository and then (2) run the ``checkout_externals`` script to link the necessary external repositories to the SRW App.
-The ``checkout_externals`` script uses the configuration file ``Externals.cfg`` in the top level directory of the SRW App and will clone the correct version of the regional workflow, pre-processing utilities, UFS Weather Model, and UPP source code into the appropriate directories under your ``regional_workflow`` and ``src`` directories.
+The ``checkout_externals`` script uses the configuration file ``Externals.cfg`` in the top level directory of the SRW App and will clone the correct version of the regional workflow, pre-processing utilities, UFS Weather Model, and UPP source code into the appropriate directories under the ``regional_workflow`` and ``src`` directories.

 Run the UFS SRW in a Singularity Container
 -------------------------------------------